oemof/oemof-solph/docs/usage.rst

    :align: center

 The parameters :math:`C_{0}` and :math:`C_{1}` can be given by scalars or by series in order to define a different efficiency equation for every timestep.
+It is also possible to define multiple outputs.

 .. note:: See the :py:class:`~oemof.solph.components._offset_converter.OffsetConverter` class for all parameters and the mathematical background.